 When you're winning, walk away.
 When you’ve doubled your money or winnings, color up (exchange your lower denomination chips for higher) with the dealer, and head to the bar to cash out.
 The games are designed to be fun and entertaining.
 If you can get ahead, it's wise — though not always as tempting — to take the money and run.

 Ready to try out these tips and test your luck?
-Head over the Texas border to Choctaw Casino & Resort in Durant, Oklahoma.
+Head over the Texas border to Choctaw Casino & Resort–Durant.